 Yellowcard signed with Capitol Records in 2003 and released Ocean Avenue, which is their most successful album to date.

 Soon after, bassist Alex Lewis was let go by the band.
 Pete Mosely who had produced and played bass on most of the songs on Ocean Avenue took over on bass.

-The album Lights and Sounds was released in January 2006.
+Lights and Sounds was released in January 2006.
 The title track, Lights and Sounds, was the first single released off the album.
 It is also featured on the game Burnout Revenge.
-The whole album is based on a concept theme with many songs expressing their dislike for Los Angeles.
-Lights and Sounds also features a special guest appearance of Dixie Chick Natalie Maines on How I Go.
+How I Go features Natalie Maines of the Dixie Chicks.

-Paper Walls is their latest album released July 17th, 2007.
-Light Up the Sky is the first track released off this album.
-The title track from this album sees Yellowcard reach new levels and shows the depth they have grown to.
-After their tour for Paper Walls in 2008, they went on an indefinite hiatus for almost 2 years.
-They have since come back from their indefinite hiatus and recorded the new album, When You're Through Thinking, Say Yes.
+Paper Walls released on July 17th, 2007.
+Light Up the Sky was the first single released off this album.
+The album debuted at No. 13 on the U.S. Billboard 200 selling about 40,000 copies in its first week.
+After their tour for Paper Walls in 2008, the band went on hiatus for almost 2 years.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!